-Sgraffito (skrah-fee-toh) is an Italian word that relates to the technique of scratching through the top surface to see the surface below.
-This technique provides a great way to create patterns and unique effects on an enameled surface
+Sgraffito (skrah-fee-toh) is an Italian word that relates to the technique of scratching through the top surface to see the layer below.
+This technique provides a great way to create patterns and unique effects on an enameled surface.

 Prepare your metal with a counter and top layer of enamel.